CEI-lab/ece3400-2017/docs/schedule.md

 Week 2:
 * *Lab 1 Microcontrollers*
+* Aug 28th, Monday: Effective team work/time management (Erica Cantrell Dawson, Director for the Engineering Leadership Program).
-* Aug 28th, Monday: IPS fundamentals.
+* Aug 30th, Wed: IPS fundamentals.
+* Sep 1st, Fri: How to make good websites, online communication.
 Deadline @8am: Submit [team contract](./Teamwork/Team_Contract.md) to the lecturer.
-Also, make your first team website and add a link to the contract.
+Make your first team website and add names and photos of your team members, and a link to the contract.
-* Aug 30th, Wed: Effective team work/time management
-* Sep 1st, Fri: How to make good websites, online communication

 Week 3:
 * *Work on milestone 1*